-CPU Overheat/Fan Fail LED and Control
+CPU Overheat LED and Control

 This feature is available when the user enables the CPU overheat warning function in the BIOS.
 This allows the user to define an overheat temperature.
-When this temperature reaches the threshold, the CPU thermal trip feature will be activated and it will send a signal to the Speaker LED and, at the same time, the CPU will slow down.
-It will also activate the alarm if a fan failure occurs.
+When this temperature exceeds the predefined temperature threshold, both overheat fan and the warning LED will be activated.